bjesus/pipet/README.md

 > a.morelink
 ```

-The Next Page line is currently only available when processing HTML files.
+The Next Page line is currently only available when working with `curl` and HTML files.